 The International Mentor Program research project investigated energy consumption patterns in various school buildings in Nepal, with a view to seeking alternative solutions.

-The aim is to ultimately reduce energy costs and introduce environmentally friendly practices in schools.
+The aim was to ultimately reduce energy costs and introduce environmentally friendly practices in schools.

 ‘A school is one of the best places to introduce renewable and energy efficient technology such as bio-gas, solar panels, LED lights and other options.
 If our energy needs analysis demonstrates benefits from installing energy efficient technologies, students will witness this.
 They can then share their knowledge with their families so that people can be made aware about the benefits.
 In the long term, the students could also become ambassadors for alternative energy and as early adopters.’